athanoid/eeg-at-home/README.md

 ![EC spectopo](https://raw.githubusercontent.com/athanoid/eeg-at-home/master/figures/spectopo_EC.png)
 --Figure: Sample PSD of eyes closed after 1hz high-pass filtering and re-referencing to average.
 Alpha at 10Hz can be observed from the occipital electrodes.

+### Discussion:
+First, a minor increase in gel consumption can be observed.
+This is due to the amount of hair that is placed between the electrode and the skin and the lack of a more careful cap placement and skin preparation (e.g. rubbing with alcohol solution).
+Nonetheless, by carefuly moving the needle in circular patterns, it will increase the contact area between the electrode and the skin.
+The use of a mirror is really important for most of the electrodes, while with those that there is no direct visual contact (e.g. O1,Oz,O2), a more tactile approach is nessesary by first touching the electrode and try to understand its shape in order to find the hole for the needle.
+Overall, there was not an increased difficulty, and the fatique level was kept in normal levels.

 ### Conclusions and final remarks
 These notes showcase the feasibility of a single-user/experimenter EEG setup for acquiring data when additional help is not available (e.g. due to quarantine).